Intensive animal farming

-Intensive animal farming or industrial livestock production, also known by its opponents as factory farming and macro-farms, is a type of intensive agriculture, specifically an approach to animal husbandry designed to maximize production, while minimizing costs.
-To achieve this, agribusinesses keep livestock such as cattle, poultry, and fish at high stocking densities, at large scale, and using modern machinery, biotechnology, and global trade.
-The main products of this industry are meat, milk and eggs for human consumption.
-There are issues regarding whether intensive animal farming is sustainable in the social long-run given its costs in resources.
-Analysts also raise issues about its ethics.
+Intensive animal farming, industrial livestock production, and macro-farms, also known as factory farming, is a type of intensive agriculture used by the meat and dairy industry to maximize animal production while minimizing costs.
+To achieve this, agribusinesses keep livestock such as cattle, poultry, and fish at high stocking densities, at large scale, and using modern machinery, biotechnology, and pharmaceutics.
+The main products are meat, milk and eggs for human consumption.